spencertipping/phi/continuation.md

+## Strategy
+1. Design the evaluator on paper: the role of parsers/etc, and how subexpression eval works.
+2. Design a core API that gives us enough to work with, including primitive access.
+3. Refactor the existing ocaml implementation to follow that spec.

+### Core API design
+Do we want some type of namespace structuring?
+If this is going to be familiar to most programmers, we'll want method-style syntax.
+Of course, we can always add this using parse continuations.

+## Collected TODO items
 1. Think through the way scopes should be structured (path stuff?)
 2. Operator precedence parsing
 3. Function notation of some type (Q: how to differentiate vars vs symbols?)